 The RACGP as a company it is subject to corporate regulation, under which there are several sources of law prohibiting the involvement in or benefiting from Conflicts of Interest in certain situations.
 A breach of these laws may carry both civil and criminal implications, and may result in the nullification of any benefit gained by a Decision Maker as a result of their conflict.

 This Policy aims to assist in the identification and management of Conflicts of Interest.

-This Policy applies to any Decision made on behalf of the RACGP by Councillors, members, employees or contractors (including members who are engaged in these capacities).
+This Policy applies to any Decision made on behalf of the RACGP by the RACGP Board, members, employees or contractors (including members who are engaged in these capacities).